-As discussed in the First Hop example, the default Repository.login() method returns an anonymous read-only session in the Jackrabbit default configuration.
+As discussed in the First Hop example, the Repository.login(Credentials) method with guest credentials returns an anonymous read-only session in the Jackrabbit default configuration.
 To be able to store and remove content we need to create a session with write access, and to do that we need to pass some credentials to the

-The default Jackrabbit login mechanism accepts any username and password as valid credentials and returns a session with full write access.
-Thus we only need to construct and use a SimpleCredentials instance with some dummy username and password, in this case "username" and "password".
+The default Jackrabbit setup has a built in 'admin' user with full write access.
+Thus we only need to construct and use a SimpleCredentials instance with username "admin" and the default password "admin".